Lourdes School of Quezon City

 Lourdes School Quezon City (LSQC) is a private, Catholic basic education institution run by the Order of Friars Minor Capuchin in Quezon City, Philippines.
-It is located beside the National Shrine of Our Lady of Lourdes.
-It was founded by the Capuchins in 1955 and named Lourdes Catholic School.
-This name was changed to Lourdes School Quezon City to distinguish it from the then newly established Lourdes School of Mandaluyong.
-LSQC began operating with 11 teachers and with Fr.
-Jesus de Ansoain as its first rector and principal.
+Located beside the National Shrine of Our Lady of Lourdes, it was founded in 1955 as Lourdes Catholic School.
+It began operating with 11 teachers and with Fr.
+Jesús de Ansoain as its first rector and principal.
+The school was later renamed to distinguish it from the then-newly established Lourdes School of Mandaluyong.

-Students and alumni of the school are called "Lourdesians" or "Lourdesiano" in Filipino.

 The school is named after and devoted to Our Lady of Lourdes, and is under the patronage of St. Francis of Assisi.
+Students and alumni of the school are called "Lourdesians" (Filipino: "Lourdesiano").

 History

-After World War II destroyed the original church dedicated to Our Lady of Lourdes, the Capuchins built a new church in Quezon City in 1950.
+After World War II destroyed the original church dedicated to Our Lady of Lourdes in Intramuros, Manila, the Capuchins built a new church in Quezon City in 1950.
 Four years later, Rev. Fr.
-Adolfo De Echavarri, superior of the Capuchins in the Philippines, along with other fellow Capuchins, conceptualized the creation of Catholic schools for evangelizing the communities entrusted to them.
+Adolfo de Echavarri, superior of the Capuchins in the Philippines, along with other fellow Capuchins, envisioned Catholic schools and the means to evangelize communities entrusted to them.

 In 1955, the school was established.
-It was built beside the then newly constructed Lourdes Church which is now a National Shrine.
+It was built beside the then-newly constructed Lourdes Church, which is now a National Shrine.
 As the population of students increased, a fourth floor, which now holds the rooms for grade 6 students, was added to the original building.
-A new building was later constructed in May 1967 for the high school department of the school.
-LSQC, along with other Capuchin schools in Metro Manila formed the first Inter-Capuchin Schools Athletic and Academic Meet in 1984.
+A new building was later constructed in May 1967 for the high school department.

-The Capuchins started a Financial Assistance Program (FAP) in 1970 wherein discounts in tuition were given to students.
+The Capuchins started a Financial Assistance Program (FAP) in 1970 wherein tuition discounts were given to students.
+LSQC's high school department has been coeducational since school year 1978–1979, when it admitted the first batch of female students.
+Along with other Capuchin schools in Metro Manila, it formed the first Inter-Capuchin Schools Athletic and Academic Meet in 1984.

-The high school department received its first accreditation by the PAASCU in 1992, and the grade school department in 1997.
+The high school department received its first accreditation by PAASCU in 1992, and the grade school department in 1997.
 The high school department was granted a level 3 accreditation in 2007, and was once again given the same level re-accredited status in 2012.

-A new five-story building for the high school campus was erected in 1997.
-Today, the five-story building holds the classrooms for grades 7 and 8 including rooms of laboratories.
-Since school year 1978-1979, female students were accepted to enroll in the school.
+A new, five-storey building for the high school campus was erected in 1997.
+Today, the five-story building holds the classrooms for grades 7 and 8 as well as laboratories.

 In 2015, the school celebrated its 60th founding anniversary.
-On this year, the construction of the Blessed Jose Maria de Manila Courtyard was completed.
+On this year, the construction of the Blessed José María de Manila Courtyard was completed.